Get Recognized through Honors at OCC

 Start by researching the existence of established statewide, national or international honor societies available to two-year colleges in your particular field of interest (we'll refer to this as a "parent" organization).

-- In either instance (parent organization exists or none exists), you’ll need the support of students, a prospective faculty advisor, and the appropriate academic division.
+In either instance (parent organization exists or none exists), you'll need the support of students, a prospective faculty advisor, and the appropriate academic division.
+Provide prospective faculty advisors with a copy of the ASOCC Club Handbook to use as a general guide for the kinds of support on behalf of the campus and district that advisors will be expected to provide.

 - Draft a proposal for a chapter or society start-up and a constitution and bylaws; enlist the help of the prospective faculty advisor or honors office staff for this step; these will need to fall in line with existing policies of a parent organization, if any, and the campus; some considerations to include will be: